-A properly drafted will ensures that the person you nominate administers your estate according to your wishes, and makes the granting of probate quicker and less expensive, leaving more for your loved ones.
-It also reduces the possibility of others making a claim.
+A properly drafted Will ensures that the person you nominate administers your estate according to your wishes, and makes the granting of probate quicker and less expensive, leaving more for your loved ones.
+Having an experienced lawyer who specialises in this area of law draft your Will reduces the possibility of others making a claim on your estate.

-These days you can even buy a ‘will kit’ from your local post office.
-These sorts of wills can often cost your family much more than it saved you in the first place [Dangers of DIY Will Kits].
-It may also fail in fulfilling your final wishes.
-In comparison to the value of your family home, superannuation and other assets, a professionally prepared will is a small price to pay for peace of mind.
+These days you can buy a ‘will kit’ from your local post office.
+However, these sorts of Wills can often cost your family much more in the long run [Read more about the Dangers of DIY Will Kits].
+A DIY Will may fail in fulfilling your final wishes.
+In comparison to the value of your family home, superannuation and other assets, a professionally prepared Will is a small price to pay for peace of mind.

 - be someone you trust;

 - have time to undertake the task;

 - be your own age or younger; and